stefan-jansen/machine-learning-for-trading/README.md

 ### 03: Alternative Data for Finance

-This chapter outlines categories and describes criteria to assess the exploding number of alternative data sources and providers.
+This [chapter](02_market_and_fundamental_data) outlines categories and describes criteria to assess the exploding number of alternative data sources and providers.
 It also demonstrates how to create alternative data sets by scraping websites, for example to collect earnings call transcripts for use with natural language processing (NLP) and sentiment analysis algorithms in the second part of the book.
+More specifically, this chapter covers:

+- How the alternative data revolution has unleashed new sources of information
+- How individuals, business processes, and sensors generate alternative data
+- How to evaluate the proliferating supply of alternative data used for algorithmic trading
+- How to work with alternative data in Python, such as by scraping the internet
+- Important categories and providers of alternative data

 ### 04: Research & Evaluation of Alpha Factors

-Chapter 4 provides a framework for understanding how factors work and how to measure their performance, for example using the information coefficient (IC).
+[Chapter 4](04_alpha_factor_research) provides a framework for understanding how factors work and how to measure their performance, for example using the information coefficient (IC).

 It demonstrates how to engineer alpha factors from data using Python libraries offline and on the Quantopian platform.
 It also introduces the `zipline` library to backtest factors and the `alphalens` library to evaluate their predictive power.

 ### 05: Strategy Evaluation & Portfolio Management

-In this chapter, we cover
+In this [chapter](05_strategy_evaluation), we cover
 - how to build, test and evaluate trading strategies using historical data with `zipline` offline and on the Quantopian platform.
 - how to compute portfolio performance and risk metrics using the `pyfolio` library.
 - how to manage methodological challenges of strategy backtests